Help Center/ Elastic Cloud Server/ User Guide/ Security/ Security Groups/ Configuring Security Group Rules

 • Security group: The source is from another security group.
 You can select a security group in the same region from the drop-down list.
 If there is instance A in security group A and instance B in security group B, and the inbound rule of security group A allows traffic from security group B, traffic is allowed from instance B to instance A.

-• IP address group: An IP address group is a collection of one or more IP addresses.
+• IP address group: The source is from an IP address group.
+An IP address group is a set of one or more IP addresses.
 You can select an available IP address group from the drop-down list.
-An IP address group can help you manage IP address ranges and IP addresses with same security requirements in an easier way.
+For IP address ranges and IP addresses with the same security requirements, you can use an IP address group to simplify management.

 IP address: